Druzai/Bot_Mc_discord/README.md

     * Make yourself an operator for limited amount of time if your Discord account has association with Minecraft nick
         * **Bot can't do it when nick has spaces!** (this applies to servers from `1.0.0` to `1.19.0`!)
 * Changing Minecraft servers on the go while server is down
-* Creating menus for quick bot and Minecraft server managing
+* Creating menus for quick bot and Minecraft server management
     * Creating a server menu with buttons and a dropdown to quickly execute common commands
     * Creating a bot menu with buttons and a dropdown to quickly toggle bot features
 * Setting an optional role in Discord.
 If set then the bot commands for managing the Minecraft server will require this